NataliaDiaz/Egoshots/README.md

 ---
 Credit-thanks to Alejandro Betancourt for the Autographer camera and all rest of open-minded Eindhoven friends for being part of Vana and my story :)

+# Paper associated

-# If you use it, please cite:
+If you use it, please cite:

 Egoshots, an ego-vision life-logging dataset and semantic fidelity metric to evaluate diversity in image captioning models Pranav Agarwal, Alejandro Betancourt, Vana Panagiotou, Natalia Díaz-Rodríguez.
 Machine Learning in Real Life (ML-IRL) ICLR 2020 Workshop https://arxiv.org/abs/2003.11743